What is a Pulpotomy for Children?

 After a couple of minutes, the cotton ball is removed and the opening is sealed usually with a Zinc Oxide and Eugenol material like IRM.
 IRM is a putty like material that hardens up after a few minutes.
 After a pulpotomy on a baby molar, it is usually necessary to place a stainless steel crown or a filling to restore the tooth.
 The most common method to treat pulpotomized teeth is formocresol.
 Other methods include Ferric Oxide, MTA, electrosurgery and even lasers.

 Pulpotomies have reasonably good prognosis.
 It may buy some time, but cannot save an already abscessed tooth.
-It is often surprising to me how a seemingly small area of decay can be deep enough to reach the pulp.
+It is often surprising how a seemingly small area of decay can be deep enough to reach the pulp.
 This is often due to the varied anatomy of baby teeth and the rapid progression of decay.
-Although a reliable procedure, occasionally, a tooth with a pulpotomy will have complications and need to be extracted.
-This is usually due to the remaining pulp tissue in the root canals giving some kind of trouble.
+Although a reliable procedure, occasionally, a tooth with a pulpotomy will have complications and need to be extracted by Sunnyvale dentist Dr. Antonious.
+This is usually due to the remaining pulp tissue in the root canals causing some trouble.

 Bottom line: a pulpotomy is a really good and reliable way to save a badly decayed baby tooth.

 In this day and age convenience is key, no wonder the term “dentist near me” is on top of the many search phrases used by patients looking to find new dentist for their children.
 Sunnyvale Dental Care is located conveniently in the center of Silicon Valley with great access to many freeways and highways.
 Dr. Antonious has tried his best and made every effort to lower the cost of delivering solid pediatric dental treatment.

 Learn more when you visit Sunnyvale Dental Care.
 Call Sunnyvale Dentist Dr. Antonious at 408-720-0900 to schedule a consultation today!